40 Participants Needed

 The trial requires that you stop using systemic estrogens, including herbals and supplements with estrogenic properties, but vaginal estrogen is allowed if needed.
 Other medications are not specifically mentioned, so it's best to discuss your current medications with the trial team.

-Is letrozole generally safe for humans?
+Is there any evidence suggesting that letrozole is likely to be safe for humans?

 BC